 It is not uncommon to develop chips or cracks in your teeth.
 You may get them from sources like trauma, infection, gaps present from birth, or various other causes.
-Whatever may be the underlying cause, any void in your teeth is an unsightly appearance and may hamper you from socializing with enthusiasm and confidence.
-Cosmetic tooth bonding is a relatively convenient and straightforward cosmetic procedure that basically is used to repair your teeth.
+Whatever may be the underlying cause, any void in your teeth is an unsightly appearance and may hamper you from socialising with enthusiasm and confidence.
+Cosmetic tooth bonding is a relatively convenient and straightforward cosmetic procedure that is used to repair your teeth.

 Dental bonding is a cosmetic procedure that can help in the resolution of this problem by filling all the voids, cavities, chips, or cracks in your teeth.